Northern Regional Drought Resilience Planning

 Read the Executive Summary.

 As part of the project, we have published three regional reports.
 These provide a starting point for understanding drought impacts and risks in our regions.
-We would appriciate your feedback and suggestions, as we aim to ground-truth these reports over the course of the project.
+Drought resilience was determined by analysing the potential drought impact (risk) and adaptive capacity of each of the eight LGAs in the Northern region.

 Droughts occurred in the Northern region of Tasmania in 2006, 2015 and 2019.
 These events offer insights on the impacts to agriculture and the natural environment, and the potential resilience of communities to future droughts.